 Apply an anti-aging serum

-Use a nourishing moisturizer at the end of your routine to provide your skin with additional hydration, ideally containing hyaluronic acid or ceramides.
-This will also help to prevent any dryness caused by strong acids or retinol.
+Apply a rich, nourishing moisturizer during your evening routine to provide skin with additional hydration, ideally containing hyaluronic acid or ceramides.
+This will also help counteract the dryness that may occur when using AHAs or retinol.